Mouse-GYM/auto-trainer/README.md

 Tests that are longer or require additional configuration are marked as `@pytest.mark.functional` and are not run by default.

+Tests that require the Alogus hardware are marked as `@pytest.mark.canbus` and are not run by default.

 PyTest is not installed with via the default requirements.txt.
 To enable testing use